approvals/ApprovalTests.Java/README.md

 Capturing Human Intelligence - ApprovalTests is an open source assertion/verification library to aid unit testing.

-It is compatible with JUnit 3 & 4 and TestNG
+It is compatible with JUnit 3, 4 & 5 and TestNG.

+The jars can be used from JDK 1.6 on up until JDK 14.

 ## What can it be used for?